 The virtual assistant industry is a growing one and that’s a good thing.
 It gives a chance to grow with it.
 But ultimately, your business will achieve the biggest growth, if you actively listen and engage with your clients on a regular basis.
 Only then can you truly ensure you’re getting ideas and creating tailored services based around what your clients want to buy.

 It can be difficult knowing how to expand and grow your VA business, once you’ve been in business for a while.
-That’s why I’ve created the VA: Be Awesome Club.
+That’s why I’ve created the VA Membership.
 It gives you an affordable way to access the practical, supportive and expert help you need, to grow your business further and get the life and business you set out to achieve.
-If you’re ready to invest in your VA business, you can read more about the VA: Be Awesome Club, here.
+If you’re ready to invest in your VA business, you can read more about the VA: Membership here.